-In a major advance in the fight against the pandemic, more than 150 million people in the U.S. have begun getting vaccinated against COVID-19.
+In a major advance in the fight against the pandemic, hundreds of millions of people in the U.S. are getting vaccinated against COVID-19.

-The U.S. Food and Drug Administration has given emergency use authorization to a vaccine made by Pfizer and BioNTech, and another developed by Cambridge, Mass.-based Moderna.
-Both vaccines are given in two doses a few weeks apart, and both are covered by health plans, including Blue Cross Blue Shield of Massachusetts, with no out-of-pocket cost.
+The U.S. Food and Drug Administration has given emergency use authorization to vaccines made by Johnson & Johnson, Pfizer and BioNTech, and Cambridge, Mass.-based Moderna.
+The vaccines are considered fully effective after the final dose, and all three are covered by health plans, including Blue Cross Blue Shield of Massachusetts, with no out-of-pocket cost.

-Here is what you need to know about the Pfizer vaccine which, starting Dec.
-15, is being administered in hospitals and nursing homes around the country:
+Here is what you need to know about the Pfizer vaccine:

 How does the Pfizer/BioNTech vaccine work?

 Vaccines, the greatest advancement of modern medicine, safely mimic viral or bacterial infections and train the body’s own natural immune system to quickly and effectively fight a future infection.
 If a vaccine recipient is later infected with the virus or bacteria, the immune system will be equipped to fight it off and prevent illness.

 Most vaccines use a live or weakened virus or viral proteins to trigger the body's immune system.